kushal-10/IMGTXTFTS/README.md

 ### Model
 To extract visual features [CLIP](https://github.com/openai/CLIP) is used.
 To extract textual features [spacy](https://spacy.io/usage/linguistic-features) linguistics features are used.
 ### Usage
+There should be a data folder in the root directory containing images from the dataset

 1) After cloning the repository, the directory tree should look like this: